Samsung/tizen-docs/docs/iot/getting-started/things-cloud-setup.md

    > **NOTE**
    >
-   > "Device Name" should be the same as what was defined when the application was created.
+   > "Device Name" should be the same as what was defined when the application was created in Tizen Studio.

 5. Sign in to Samsung account.